vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### What is the difference between "Reserve Capture" and "Direct Capture"?

 When you initiate a payment it will be _reserved_ until you _capture_ it.
-Reserved means the funds are still in the customer's account, but not available to spend on other things, capture means the funds are moved from customer's account to merchant's account.
+Reserved means the customer has approved the payment.
+The funds are still in the customer's account, but not available to spend on other things.
+Capture means the funds are moved from customer's account to merchant's account.
 Vipps supports both _reserve-capture_ and _direct capture_:

 * _Reserve capture_ is the default.
 When you initiate a payment it will be reserved until you capture it.
 * When _direct capture_ is activated, all payment reservations will instantly be captured.
 This is intended for situations where the product or service is immediately provided to the customer, and there is no chance that the service is not available or sold out, e.g. digital services.

 If a payment has been _reserved_, the merchant can make a `/cancel` call to immediately release the reservation and make available in the customer's account.